MapPromptMonday/MapPromptMonday/Prompts/2023/2023-03-13/README.md

 #### Prompt: Remotely sensed images of Earth's surface have become commonplace in today's maps.
 For this prompt, make a map using some form of earth imagery, such as satellite or aerial photography.

-Below are some possible data sources from NGOs you might uses:
+Below are some possible data sources you might use:

 Resources to be added